Leader of the Opposition (Nepal)

-The Leader of the Opposition (Nepali: विपक्षी नेता) is an elected member of the House of Representatives, who leads the official opposition in the lower house of the federal parliament.
-The leader of the opposition is the parliamentary party leader of the political party with the largest number of seats in the house but not in government.
-The position is currently held by Pushpa Kamal Dahal, after his government was ousted in July 2024.
+The Leader of the Opposition (Nepali: प्रमुख प्रतिपक्षी दलको नेता) is an elected member of the House of Representatives, who leads the official opposition in the lower house of the Federal Parliament of Nepal.
+The leader of the opposition is the parliamentary party leader of the political party with the largest number of seats in the House but not in government.

+The current leader of the opposition is Bhishma Raj Angdembe, who was elected the parliamentary leader of the Nepali Congress, the largest opposition party in the 7th House of Representatives, on 27 April 2026.

+According to Article 284 of the Constituiton, Leader of the Opposition is also the member of Constitutional Council, which is chaired by the Prime Minister of Nepal.